 Misdirection is a great deterrent for would-be intruders.
 This LED light turns on at dusk and stays on for four or seven hours based on the setting.
 It lights up a room to look like a TV is playing, draws much less power, and is more portable.

-While we are big proponents of gun safes at TruePrepper, this is a great option to keep a baton, flashlight, and other self-defense equipment nearby when you are sleeping.
+Even if you opt to keep your firearm in the gun safe, this is a great option to keep a baton, flashlight, and other self-defense equipment nearby while you are sleeping.
 The mattress holster has several loops so it can hold a variety of tools.

 Without contracts, installation, or monthly fees, the Canary can provide great home security for a low price.
 With an internet connection, you can securely monitor your home while away with the built in video and microphone.
 It has a built in siren and can contact authorities as well.
 If you are set up with a big contract through a security company, this gift might actually save you money.

 Whether it is for a specialized kit to prepare for a specific disaster or specialized gear for a bug out bag, specialized prepper gifts are a sure bet to get for the prepper that has everything.

 While it may seem outlandish at first, this one is pretty hard to go wrong with.
 All that stored toilet paper does nothing if you need to bug out and leave your residence.
 A travel bidet is perfect for a bug out bag, and not common on many lists.
 It doubles as a great gag gift or white elephant gift if you are into that sort of thing.